Elevenlabs AudioNative Player

 • Dimensions: 300 x 250 or 336 x 280.

-• Recommended aspect ratio: 4:3.
-Other ratios are also accepted, but may result in the addition of black bars to the image, supplementing the video to 4:3.
+• The recommended aspect ratio is 4:3.
+Other ratios are also accepted, but they may result in the addition of black bars to the image, supplementing the video to 4:3.

 • Border in one pixel width in contrasting color.